Kappa (folklore): Ibaraki Prefecture

-A capture of the creature was claimed to have happened during the Edo Period in Mito Bay (Note: This "Mito-ura" is not an currently a formal geographic name, and is uncertain, but from the report, it can be surmised the capture happened in the sea off of the area around Ōarai town or former Nakaminato, Ibaraki (now Hitachinaka cit).) in the year Kyōwa 1/1801.
+A capture of the creature was claimed to have happened during the Edo Period in Mito Bay (Note: This "Mito-ura" is not currently a formal geographic name, and is uncertain, but from the report, it can be surmised the capture happened in the sea off of the area around Ōarai town or former Nakaminato, Ibaraki (now Hitachinaka cit).) in the year Kyōwa 1/1801.
 The report of it together with the painting of a turtle-like kappa can be found in Asakawa Zen'an's Zen'an zuihitsu (pub.
 1850), and it also shows a lateral pose of it crawling on all fours (cf. Fig. right).
 According to the text, its anatomical structure was such that the head could retract about 80% of the way inside the carapace, and it seemed boneless.
 It had three anuses, allegedly, and its flatulence sounded like (スッ／＼, sussuh).